9 pairs of team-mates who hated each other ft. Man Utd, Arsenal, Liverpool…

 Having a little tiff on the field is one (brilliant) thing – think Kieron Dyer and Lee Bowyer’s punch-up in 2005 – but some team-mates simply don’t get along full stop.

 We’ve taken a look at eight feuds between players who had to train together every day and play at the highest level every Saturday, despite hating each other’s guts.

-“For me, the truth is I’ve never liked Nasri and I will never, ever like this guy,” Frimpong recently told The Athletic.
+“For me, the truth is I’ve never liked Nasri and I will never, ever like this guy,” Frimpong told The Athletic in 2019.
 “Even if he gives me five billion dollars, I will still not like him.”

 Frimpong’s animosity towards Nasri stems from an incident after the then-19-year-old had been sent off in his second league appearance for Arsenal in a 2-0 defeat at Liverpool.